ADD Vs. ADHD

 Combined type presentation (combined ADHD)

-If enough symptoms of hyperactivity/impulsivity and inattentiveness are present in a person who meets the criteria for ADHD, they may receive a combined presentation diagnosis.
+If enough symptoms of hyperactivity/impulsivity and inattentiveness are present in a person who meets the criteria for ADHD, they may receive a diagnosis of the combined type of ADHD.

 ADHD symptoms